marco-zani/UniNotes/fog&cloud/fogObs/6-Resource orchestration.md

 Live migration corresponds to the **movement of VMs** from one physical machine to the other **without service disruption**.
 This is done by minimizing downtime and the number of Service Level Agreement violations

-A migration is triggerd when server utilization exceeds or falls under a certain threshold.
+A migration is triggered when server utilization exceeds or falls under a certain threshold.
 The condition of a server is monitored in seconds intervals and data sent to a buffer.
 Then, a control process, checks every 5 minutes if there is an overload or underload situation.
 If detected, it migrates to other servers selected by their volume.
 This mechanism is called **reactive control**

 An extension of reactive control is **proactive control** which, for **avoiding unnecessary migrations**, tries to **forecasts** if the server's usage anomaly could continue or is unforseen spike.
 It uses double exponential smoothing on data collected at one minute intervals to forecast the server usage